Windz-GameDev/CAP6610_Final_Project_AI_Generated_Image_Detection/README.md

 ### Running the Application

-1. Start the backend server by running `python src/main.py` in the project root directory.
+1. Start the backend server by running navigating to the `src` directory and running `python main.py`.
 Make sure all installation steps have been completed, or you will encounter issues.
 2. Start the frontend server by running `npm run dev` in the `ai-image-classifier-app` folder.
    - Note: The backend should be run before the frontend because the latter requires it to function properly.
-4. Open your web browser and navigate to `http://localhost:5173/` to access the application.
+3. Open your web browser and navigate to `http://localhost:5173/` to access the application.

 ## Usage